 Jackson Peter Ward was born on February 21st, 2019 to Codi and Shelby after a perfectly healthy pregnancy.

-Unfortunately, during labor Jackson went without oxygen and was born with Hypoxic-Ischemic Encephalopathy (or HIE for short) after being resuscitated at birth.
+Unfortunately, during labor Jackson went without oxygen and was born with Hypoxic-Ischemic Encephalopathy (or HIE for short).
 Ultimately it was decided he needed to go to a NICU to meet HIE protocol and just four hours after birth, Jackson and his dad Shelby were on a plane to Sacred Heart in Spokane, Washington and Codi was released to drive up and meet them.

 Jackson was placed under hypothermic cooling in an attempt to stop any further brain damage.
 Jackson had never cried, he never opened his eyes, and his parents couldn't hold him.
 An EEG was done during cooling and showed next to no brain activity.

-After 72 hours of cooling, an MRI was preformed, along with another EEG.
+After 72 hours of cooling and rewarming his body, an MRI was preformed, along with another EEG.
 The results were devastating and a parent's worst nightmare.
-Jackson would never walk, or talk, he wouldn't be able to see, and he would not be able to breath on his own without help.
+Jackson would never walk, or talk, he wouldn't be able to see, and he would not be able to breathe on his own without help.

 Codi and Shelby took a day to process while finally being able to hold their son after a long three and a half days.